RedPenguin101/Notes_Rust/basics.md

 * the scenario where you are something or you are nothing - rusts answer to null
 * it has variants `Some` and `None` - don't need to namespace them here, so they are basically keywords
 * In effect it means you don't have to null check everything. because you can't add an `i32` and `Option<i32>` and only the Option can be 'null', you never accidentally try to add a non-null and null.
-* when you DO have a Option, you generally want to explicitly handle the cases where that option is None and Some - usually with match
+* when you DO have a Option, since matches are exhaustive you have to implement the None case

 ```rust
 fn plus_one(x: Option<i32>) -> Option<i32> {